melezhik/swat/README2.md

 - **blank lines**

-    Blank lines found are ignored.
+    Blank lines are ignored.
 You may use blank lines to improve code readability:

         # check http header
         200 OK